Physis Scotland

 Recognition

-On successful completion of Advanced Year 2 participants will be awarded a Physis Scotland Completion Certificate and will be eligible to progress into Advanced Year 3 (taught psychotherapy component).
+On successful completion of Advanced Year 2 you will be awarded a Physis Scotland Completion Certificate and will have the option to progress into Advanced Year 3 and complete your final year of core training to become an accredited Certified Transactional Analyst and/or UKCP registered Psychotherapist.

 “I have absolutely loved Advanced Year 2.
 I have enjoyed being in person so much.
 The facilities at Drumsheugh are great, it’s the little things like deodorant in the toilets and blankets in the rooms.
 Special mention for the delicious biscuits and the beautiful gardens.
 I enjoy Jennies teaching style, particularly the neurodiverse aspect, her sharing her life experiences and boundaries.
 Was such a treat to have both Ronen and Helen as guest tutors.
 I feel so lucky to have all the support available to use.
 Can’t wait for Advanced Year 3!”
 Advanced Year 2 student, Jaynie, March 2023

-Many trainees complete their Diploma and continue into their final year of training at Physis Scotland (Advanced Year 3), developing their private practice at the same time as completing the taught component of the CTA Psychotherapy.
+Many trainees complete their Diploma and continue into their final year of training at Physis Scotland (Advanced Year 3), developing their private practice at the same time as completing the taught component of the CTA Psychotherapy and/or UKCP registration.

 COSCA Banner small